NAThompson/performance_tuning_tutorial/README.md

   power/energy-ram/                                  [Kernel PMU event]
 ```

 ^ Every architecture has a different set of PMCs, so this list will be different for everyone.
+I like the `power` measurements, since speed is not the only sensible objective we might want to pursue.

 ---